center-for-learning-management/moodle-local_edusupport/README.md

 ![Choose support forums](/doc/chooseforums.png)

-All users with the trainer role in this course will be the 1st level support.
+All users with the teacher role in this course will be the 1st level support.
 You can enable separated groups, visible groups or no group mode - doesn't matter.
 Users will receive notifications as usual if they subscribe the forum.

 You can set one team member of the site's support team (2nd and 3d Level) as a dedicated support user.
 This means, that all issues forwarded to 2nd level will be automatically assigned to the responsibility of this team member.